How I can Help

 Watch this if you prefer to learn by watching a video.

-If you prefers to learn by reading, see below.
+If you prefer to learn by reading, see below.
 This is the information Clinical Psychologist, Dr Peta Stapleton, shares in her advanced training for mental health professionals.
 She’s given those of us who train with her via EFT HQ permission to share this with people.

 QUICK EFT TAPPING RESEARCH FACTS